rdlh/XenoAppWindows/README.md

 ```
 npm run package-win
 ```
-in "default" folder -> generates the packaged app in release-builds/XenoApp-win32-ia32 folder
+in "default" or "unpacked" folder -> generates the packaged app in release-builds/XenoApp-win32-ia32 folder